morph-ui/morph/README.md

 ## ¿What is morph?

-Morph is a collection of UI Design patterns created using natural HTML and a minimal CSS classes abstraction with a semantic syntax to improve user, designer and coder experience.
+Morph is a collection of UI Design patterns using only natural HTML and a minimal CSS classes abstraction with a semantic syntax to improve user, designer and coder experience.